barrynauta/simpl-local/simpl-infrastructure/README.md

 # simpl-infrastructure (local)

-Local-evaluation Docker stack for the two SIMPL infrastructure-provisioning
+Local-evaluation Docker stack for the two Simpl infrastructure-provisioning
 components: **`infrastructure-be`** (Spring Boot backend, artifact `script-service`) and **`infrastructure-fe`** (React SPA), plus the infra they need (Postgres and a single-node Kafka).
 Built and verified 2026-07-12.